Juan-Jc/Juan-Jc/README.md

 * 🌍  I'm based in Spain
 * ✉️  You can contact me at [juan.puerta1994@gmail.com](mailto:juan.puerta1994@gmail.com)
 * 🧠  I'm learning React
-* ⚡  I'm an audiovisual producer looking for his first job in the technology industry.
+* ⚡  I'm an audiovisual producer working in my first job in the technology industry 🤖.

 ### Skills